aristanetworks/anta/docs/advanced_usages/custom-tests.md

 Here you implement your own logic.
 In general, the first action is to send command to devices and capture its response.

-In the example below, we request list of vlans configured on device and then count all the vlans marked as dynamic
+In the example below, we request the list of vlans configured on device and then count all the vlans marked as dynamic

 ```python
 # Send command to device